Richard Briers: Early life

+Career

 Early career

 Briers's first job was a clerical post with a London cable manufacturer, and for a short time he went to evening classes to qualify in electrical engineering, but soon left and became a filing clerk.

 Aged 18, Briers was called up for two years' national service in the Royal Air Force (RAF), during which he was a filing clerk at RAF Northwood, where he met future George and Mildred actor Brian Murphy.
 Murphy introduced Briers, who had been interested in acting since the age of 14, to the Dramatic Society at the Borough Polytechnic Institute, now London South Bank University, where he performed in several productions.

 When he left the RAF, Briers studied at RADA, which he attended from 1954 to 1956.
 Placed in a class with both Peter O'Toole and Albert Finney, Briers later credited academy director John Fernald with nurturing his talent.
 Graduating from RADA with a silver medal, he won a scholarship with the Liverpool Repertory Company, and after 15 months moved to the Belgrade Theatre in Coventry for six months.
 He made his West End debut in the Duke of York's Theatre 1959 production of Gilt And Gingerbread by Lionel Hale.